720kb/highlighter.js/README.md

 3 - option to specify if to select or not invisible/hidden elements

+4 - better general code structure

-4 - linter, bower, npm and tasks
+5 - linter, bower, npm and tasks